 Hello!
 My name is Kaitlyn Gleeson.
-I am currently a junior at Concordia and am very excited to work at the Writing Studio!
+I am currently a senior at Concordia and am very excited to work at the Writing Studio!
 My degree is a BA in Humanities with a double emphasis in Creative Writing and Spanish, as well as a minor is Marketing.
 In terms of writing, my specialization is in non-fiction, fiction, and poetry.
 I have experience in MLA and CMS, as well as in extensive academic research papers.
 I have written for classes with many professors, including: Danger, Jones, Soper, Ring, Croll, Karges, and more.
 As far as business and marketing go, I have worked on and developed business plans and marketing plans, and understand the fundamental necessities for those assignments.
 My hope with my appointments is to help students develop and fine-tune their papers while also teaching them tactics that can make the writing process easier or more efficient in the future.

 Hello, my name is Elisa Andersen, and I've been working at the Writing Studio since 2016.
 I have a BA in English and a minor in Creative Writing from Concordia University Irvine and an MA in Publishing from City, University of London.
 While studying at Concordia, I was lucky enough to be the Editor of The Aerie, Concordia's Literary Magazine, and a Core Peer Tutor for CENG 202.
 Currently, I work as an Editorial & Marketing Assistant at Plural Publishing.
 I look forward to another year of helping graduate and online students as an OWL consultant!
 My best advice for all writers is that your topic is everything.
 The best essays are the ones that you've enjoyed writing.